badgirlbongi/bongihub/workflow.md

 + installed auto py to exe to convert py projects to exe
 + new project for this week - forex trading bot
 --- research about the forex trading bot
---- trading bot megan on bongihub/megan
++ trading bot megan on bongihub/megan
+--- working on megan/defs.py
+--- working on megan/oanda_api.py
+--- working on megan/utils.py